• Skip to main content

 Johnny is still an icon in the Nashville music scene.
 Just down the street from the museum, he used to perform and even got banned!, from the Ryman Auditorium.

-While you’re there check out the Sun Diner.
+While you're there, check out the Sun Diner.

 The museum is a must-see in Nashville, even if you are not a Johnny Cash fan.
-The amount Johnny Cash memorabilia that was donated by Johnny himself is unbelievable.
+The amount of Johnny Cash memorabilia that was donated by Johnny himself is unbelievable.
 Learn more here.

 Live Music on Broadway